Keshaunj/Project-2/planning.md

 - Canvas Study Materials
 - UNIT 2 Lecture and Support Recordings

-## MVP Feature
+## MVP Features

-- boilerplate
+1. **Boilerplate Setup**
+   - Basic project setup with routing and server configuration.

+2. **Run the Server**
-- Make the server running
+   - Make sure the Express server is running.

-- Connect to MONGO Database
+3. **Connect to MongoDB**
+   - Set up the database connection.

+4. **GET Route**
-- GET route
+   - Create a basic route to display content.

+---

-## Icebox / Stretch
+## Stretch Features

-- Add a User Model
+- Add a User model for user authentication.
-- register / login functional
+- Implement user registration and login functionality.

+---

 ## Build Steps